AlexTLeo/exprob_assignment1/README.md

 ## 5. System Analysis
 ### Assumptions
-1. The robot starts in state CHARGING and in room 'E', even though these can be tweaked from the ontology and from the behaviour.py script.
+1. The robot starts in state CHARGING and in location 'E', even though these can be tweaked from the ontology and from the behaviour.py script.
+2. The location 'E' is considered a possible "normal" goal for the robot.
+3. Even if the battry reaches 0, the robot continues working.
+This is purposeful, as it allows the simulation to function even with high battery discharge rates, for analysis purposes.
+4. The FSM is non-concurrent, so the robot can only be in one state at any given time.
+5. The robot can freely *teleport* between reachable rooms, as there is no physical model to actually control and move.
 ### Current Limitations
+1.
-### Possible Improvements
+### Future Improvements
-graph search
+Currently, only adjacent rooms are considered as viable targets.
+Therefore, no path-planning algorithm has been implemented.
+The only moment in which the robot would need one is if the battery becomes *low* and the robot is in room 'R2' or 'R4'.
+In this case, a random goal is chosen, because in the current map this will inevitably lead the robot to a corridor which is then adjacent to 'E'.
+However, for bigger maps and more complex movements, a path-planning algorithm should be implemented, such as the [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).